Network Pricing

 • Retailers

-In our area, about 27% of your power bill goes toward distribution (our bit) combined with the part that Transpower charges us for the national grid.
+In our area, about 27% of your power bill goes toward distribution (our bit) combined with the transmission part that Transpower charges us for the national grid.
 The rest of the charges you see come from generation and your retailer’s costs.
 You can find out more about your power bill at www.ea.govt.nz/your-power/bill/

 Frequently Asked Questions